-Vienna was a magical place to spend Christmas evening and as much as I wanted to stay (re: live), I made my way to a place I never thought I’d ever travel to let alone fall in LOVE with, Krakow.
+Vienna, Austria was a magical place to spend Christmas evening and as much as I wanted to stay (re: live), I made my way to a place I never thought I’d ever travel to let alone fall in love with: Krakow, Poland.

 The.
 Food.
 Was.
 Unbelievable.
-If I wasn’t eating perogies of all kinds (especially ones stuffed with blueberries and strawberries and topped with icing sugar, OMG it was my fav!), I was enjoying dark chocolate drizzled on homemade waffles, pork & potatoes or grilled cheese & cranberry sauce (see pic below).
+If I wasn’t eating perogies of all kinds, especially ones stuffed with blueberries and strawberries and topped with icing sugar, it was my fav.
+I also enjoyed dark chocolate drizzled on homemade waffles, pork & potatoes and grilled cheese & cranberry sauce (see pic below).
 Everything was seriously drool worthy.

 The castle was built in the 14th century as a residence of Polish kings but in the 20th century it was taken into the hands of Nazi Governor General, Hans Frank, during the German occupation of WWII.